-Audition CLOSED: The Mousetrap
+Audition CLOSED: Spring Awakening

 Auditions: February 23rd at 7 PM Cast: LARGE